-In this paper we concentrate on another reason why succession may slow growth and investment or even lead to liquidation: the rights that inheritance norms confer on noncontrolling heirs over the founder's estate reduce the firm's ability to pledge future income streams to external financiers and so constrain its ability to fund investment.
-The larger the portion assigned to noncontrolling heirs, the smaller the part left to the one designated to remain at the helm.
-Absent any friction in capital markets, less wealth of the controlling heir would not affect the family firm's ability to borrow and invest.
+streams to external financiers and so constrain its ability to fund investment.
+The larger the portion assigned to non-controlling heirs, the smaller the part left to the one designated to remain at the helm.
+Absent any friction in capital markets, less wealth of the controlling heir would not affect the family firm' ability to borrow and invest.
 But if there are capital market imperfections, it could hinder investment.
 This effect of inheritance law is empirically testable, as heirs' legal rights differ widely around the world.
 In countries with a common law tradition, there are no restrictions on the fraction of assets that can be bequeathed to any heir, while in civil law countries such legal restrictions generally exist but vary considerably.

 The contribution of this paper is threefold.
 First, we present a model to explain how inheritance law and financing constraints should be expected to interact and affect the investment and growth of family firms.
 Second, we measure the extent to which inheritance law constrains the intergenerational transmission of wealth within families around the world.
-Third, we test the model's main predictions using firm-level data on investment and growth in different countries.
+Third, we test the model's main prediction using firm-level data on investment and growth in different countries.

 The baseline version of our model posits a firm that the founder bequeaths to his children, entrusting control to one of them.
 The controlling shareholder can appropriate a fraction of the cash flow as private benefits at the expense of other shareholders and financiers, to an extent determined by the degree of investor protection.
 The amount of investment that the firm can undertake depends on investor protection (more external finance is available when private benefits are reduced) and on the controlling shareholder's wealth, as in Bengt Holmstrom and Jean Tirole (1997).
 By reducing the controlling heir's wealth, restrictive inheritance law can limit the firm's ability to invest.
 We show that when legal investor protection is very strong, the firm can finance the first-best level of investment, irrespective of inheritance law restrictions.
-But, as legal investor protection worsens, stricter inheritance law reduces investment, because the resources paid out to noncontrolling heirs cannot be compensated by external finance.
+But, as legal investor protection worsens, stricter inheritance law reduces investment, because the resources paid out to non-controlling heirs cannot be compensated by external finance.

 We also explore the robustness of these predictions to several extensions of the model.
 First, we show that inheritance tax reduces the investment of family firms.
 This effect is the stronger, the weaker investor protection.
 In another extension, we relax the baseline model's assumption that the firm's assets can be partially liquidated at no cost.
 Our conclusions still hold under the assumption of inefficient partial liquidation.
-In this set-up, instead of cash the noncontrolling heir is given a financial claim over the firm's cash flow.
-The larger the stake of the noncontrolling heir, the lesser the firm's ability to raise funds on capital markets.
-Thus, as before, a stricter inheritance
+In this setup, instead of cash the non-controlling heir is given a financial claim over the firm's cash flow.
+The larger the stake of the non-controlling heir, the lesser the firm's ability to raise funds on capital markets.
+Thus, as before, a stricter inheritance law reduces investment.
+The only additional insight is that in this case, if investor protection is very weak, the value of the financial claim of the non-controlling heir may fall below the minimal threshold set by inheritance law.
+In this case the family is forced to liquidate the entire firm, even though this does not maximize total family wealth.
+We also explore how inheritance constraints affect the transition from family to non-family firm.
+If keeping the firm in the family also yields non-monetary benefits of control, and if family are distinguished from non-family firms only by the inheritance constraint, then the stringency of the constraint makes the family less likely to retain control.